What is Wedge Bounce? High vs Low Bounce

 Wedges with low bounce (less than 8-degrees) are ideal for shots from tight lies and firm turf conditions - think links golf and The Open Championship.
 The small bounce angle lowers the leading edge closer to the ground to put a premium on good ball-striking - most tour professionals will have a low bounce in their wedges.

-Low bounce wedges are typically in the lower loft range – e.g. pitching and gap wedges used for longer approach shots.
-A lot of bounce would be undesirable because it would make it more challenging to get the leading edge under the ball, causing you to thin it.
+Low bounce wedges are typically in the lower loft range – e.g. pitching and gap wedges used for longer approach shots where a lot of bounce would be undesirable because it would make it more challenging to get the leading edge under the ball, causing you to thin it.

 Mid Bounce Wedges